 - Log streaming experiences in clients such as the Azure portal default to file system logs.
 You should instead rely on Application Insights logs.

 If the above are properly accounted for, you may create the app without Azure Files.
 Create the function app without specifying the

 WEBSITE_CONTENTSHARE application settings.
 You can avoid these settings by generating an ARM template for a standard deployment, removing the two settings, and then deploying the template.

-Because Functions use Azure Files during parts of the dynamic scale-out process, scaling could be limited when running without Azure Files on Consumption and Premium plans.
+Because Functions use Azure Files during parts of the dynamic scale-out process, scaling could be limited when running without Azure Files on Consumption and Elastic Premium plans.